 An ideal aquarium for Sargassum Triggerfish should contain plenty of sand substrate with live rocks for refuge, as they love to establish their home and territory.
 It is better to keep Triggerfish in an under-crowded aquarium as they enjoy plenty of unobstructed spaces for swimming.

 Dwarf Lionfish is native to the Indo-Pacific Ocean and the Red sea.
 They are popular saltwater aquarium fish due to their unique shape and color.
 They are extremely hardy fish and easy to care for.

 The life expectancy of Dwarf Lionfish is 16 years in captivity, and a fully grown individual’s size is six inches.
 They are carnivorous and feeds on small sea crustaceans in the ocean.

-As Dwarf Lionfish hunt small fish and eat anything fits their mouth, so small slow-moving weaker fish cannot be their tank mates.
+As Dwarf Lionfish hunt small fish and eat anything that fits their mouth, petite, slow-moving weaker fish cannot be their tank mates.
 Other large predators can be their best companions.

 Like most other marine fish, aquariums with plenty of rocks are suitable for Dwarf Lionfish.
-They have a natural affinity for caves and rocky habitat and love lurking in between rocky caves.
+They have a natural affinity for caves and rocky habitats and love lurking in between rocky caves.

-Saltwater fish are colorful, they will bring more color to your life.
+Saltwater fish are colorful, and they will bring more color to your life.
 Though saltwater aquariums require some special care, it can be great fun if you know how to maintain it.

 The selection of the right fish combination is crucial for saltwater aquariums.
 Hopefully, our list of the best saltwater aquarium fish will make your selection process more comfortable.

 Marine fish come from different environments with so many variables.
 When you are setting a saltwater aquarium, you bring the whole ‘under the ocean world’ in a small room.
 The compatibility of tank mates is crucial.
 If you can set a saltwater aquarium and keep things right, you will have a pleasing experience.
 Enjoy!